eficode/robotframework-oxygen/DEVGUIDE.md

         self.assertEqual(failure_percentage, 100)
 ```

 Now all tests should pass.
-Let's add two more test cases to see that the `failure_precentage` is set correctly from the parameter or config file.
+Let's add two more test cases to see that the `failure_precentage` is set correctly from its parameter or from the config file.

 ```
     def test_parse_results_takes_failure_percentage_from_parameter_prior_to_config(self):